CASE-Association/CBR-1/README.md

 Everything except for the PCB is attached with hot glue, so just glue on the motors and batterypacks!
 Remember not to orient the packs in a way where you can't remove/attach batteries.

 ## PCB
 Drop in an M3 nut in each hole and screw on the PCB with the M3 screws.
+It's possible to glue the PCB to the chassi but it's made to be assembled with nuts and screws.

 ## Connecting the wires
 If you're not using connectors, replace "connect" with "solder":